 - Always bring cash and carry extra cash.
 Outside big cities, money changers can be scarce, as can ATMs.
 Many places don’t accept credit cards, even in touristy areas.

 - Bring a phrasebook or use Google Translate.
 Even better, learn some essential phrases.
 A surprising number of people speak English, but not everyone, and the effort will be appreciated.

 - Prepare for the toilets!
 A large percentage of bathrooms you visit will have squat toilets and no toilet paper.
 Some may have a “bum gun” to clean up with; others may have a tub of water with a small bucket to clean and flush with.
 Bring your own wipes or toilet paper everywhere, with resealable plastic bags.
 Most times, the local plumbing isn’t designed for toilet paper, so seal your tissues in a baggie and pop them in your bag to dispose of later on.

 - Get a local SIM card and data.
-You’ll need to do this on arrival to Sumatra (or Indonesia).
+You’ll need to do this on arrival to Sumatra (or any of the islands of Indonesia).
 The best option is to grab a tourist SIM at the airport, as they’ll need to register your number and phone with your passport for the card to work.
 WiFi is common in towns and cities but often unavailable or unreliable in smaller villages.